 But the proposed synthetic playing ground hasn't been met with universal enthusiasm.
 For many Westfield residents, the sticking point is that the funding for the field, which will cost an estimated $3.3 million, has been bundled with proposed roof repairs, estimated to cost $13 million.
-Westfield residents will vote on one bond referendum that, if passed, would finance both expenditures, on Monday, September 24.
+Westfield residents will vote on that, if passed, would finance both expenditures, on Monday, September 24.

 While it has been argued by some residents that a necessity such as the roofs has been bundled with what they deem a luxury—the lighted turf field—Mamary said she believes the two are both important to the children of the Westfield school district.

 "To me, the fact that we can't facilitate enough activity is an issue, and we should be able to," Mamary said.
 "Athletics and activity are a very important part of this town.
 This community takes health seriously.
 Being active means a healthy body and a healthy mind.
 We want children to be active and this will impact 80 percent of the children in Westfield.
 Everybody should be benefitting here."

 Residents of the neighborhood surrounding the high school have expressed concerns that the proposed field, with seating for 540 and the capability to expand to accommodate up to 800, will bring bright lights, noise, and additional traffic to the area.

 While she said it is not "concrete," Mamary suggested that the lights would be turned off by 9 p.m.
 She also said currently there are no plans to build any restrooms or locker rooms at the facility.